What hiring managers actually look for

 Contribute to analytics communities

-Participate in Kaggle competitions, answer questions on Stack Overflow, or write analysis blog posts on Medium.
+Enter Kaggle competitions, answer questions on Stack Overflow, or write analysis blog posts.
 These demonstrate genuine engagement with the field beyond just applying for jobs.

 Reframe existing experience

-If you've worked in any role that involved reporting, spreadsheets, or data entry, you have transferable skills. ' Created monthly Excel reports tracking 500+ SKUs'is data analyst workframe it that way.
+If you have worked in any role that involved reporting, spreadsheets, or data entry, you have transferable skills.
+"Cleaned and tracked 500+ SKUs in monthly Excel reports" is data analyst work, so frame it that way.

 Frequently asked questions